OceanographyforEveryone/OpenCTD/README.md

 OpenCTD Introduction and Build Guide
 =======

+*__NOTE: As of 8/4/2017 Andrew is in the porcess of significantly revising the build guide following extensive testing of the latest prototypes.
+If you ware planning to begin assembling your own OpenCTD, please check with Andrew prior to ordering any components.__*

 ### 1.0 Overview

 **Conductivity, temperature, and depth (CTD).**  These three measurements allow scientists to unlock ocean patterns hidden beneath the sea's surface.
 The ocean is not uniform, it its filled with swirling eddies, temperature boundaries, layers of high and low salinity, changing densities, and other physical characteristics invisible to an observer floating upon its surface.
 To reveal these patterns oceanographers employ a CTD--an oceanographic instrument that, at its core, measures temperature, salinity, and depth for a water column.
 The CTD is the workhorse of oceanographic research.